Liontea9048/Liontea9048.github.io/README.md

 - MPI

 ## Conferences
+- **May.
+2025**: Preliminary Study on Advanced Dose Assessment Methodology for Clearance of Radioactive Waste, Korea Radioactive Waste Society, South Korea
+- **May.
+2025**: A Study on Overseas Technical Standards for the Design of a Korea-Type Interim Storage Facility for High-Level Radioactive Waste Disposal, Korea Radioactive Waste Society, South Korea
-1. **Nov.
+- **Nov.
 2022**: Dose Assessment of Workers Depending on Postures Operating Well-Logging Instrument, IEEE NSS MIC RTSD, Milano, Italy
-2. **Apr.
+- **Apr.
 2022**: Dose Assessment for External Exposure of Workers Using Well-logging Sonde, Korean Society of Earth and Exploration Geophysicists (KSEG), South Korea
-3. **Feb.
+- **Feb.
 2022**: Effective Dose Calculation Using MRCPs for Radiological Workers in Geophysics Research, IEEE NPSS Seoul Chapter, South Korea
-4. **Nov.
+- **Nov.
 2021**: Estimation of External Exposure for a Radiological Worker Operating Well-Logging Instrument Using Mesh-type Reference Computational Phantoms (MRCPs), The Korean Association for Radiation Protection (KARP), South Korea
-5. **Aug.
+- **Aug.
 2020**: 2020 Online International Conference on Nuclear Nonproliferation, KAIST NEREC, Nonproliferation Education and Research Center, South Korea

 ## Publications
 ### 2024